mickfuzz/phd4/_posts/2022-2-14-project-and-design-approaches.md

 He argues this approach is more suited to the learning sciences than the instruction based or apprentice oriented ones often in place.
 He cites these approaches as two sides of a spectrum.
 Studio practice is a third approach, open but guided.
 Sawyer also makes a link with PBL, an approach that is explored later in this chapter. -->

-### CASE STUDY - How the Online Scratch Community supports Design-based Learning
+### Case Study - How the Online Scratch Community supports Design-based Learning

 <!-- As mentioned, the creative spiral model is an accessible way to communicate tips and techniques to teachers and parents to support this process.
 In line with the social theme of this chapter, many of these tips require participation in some kind of community be it in real life or online.
 Indeed, where  -->